AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 ####################

-Now that we have a good understanding of the rules and style for defining single vector-functions, we can cover how to call them inside of other functions.
+Now that we have a good understanding of the rules and style for defining single VectorFunctions, we can cover how to call them inside of other functions.
 For this final example let us tackle a concrete problem that occurs in astrodynamics: frame conversions.
 Specifically, we wish to write a function that takes the position and velocity of some object in Cartesian coordinates, as well as some other vector,